-Reading assignments will be given weekly on the course homepage (CASA or Math.3336 Team).
+Reading assignments will be given weekly on the course homepage (CASA or Math3336 Team).
 Completing the reading assignments is just as critical as doing the written homework.
 You should read the assigned sections before we cover them in classes, so you are prepared to answer questions or ask about material you do not understand.

 Class participation is very important for being successful in this course.
 It is strongly recommended to attend every live session and pay attention and be engaged in the lectures.
 Questions on exams will be similar to assigned homework problems and examples from lectures presented in class.
-If you have to miss a live session for an excused absence (See: Excused Absence Policy below), then you can watch the recorded live lecture as soon as possible.